If you're looking for the best budget projector you can find, we're here to lend you a hand with your search!

 Thanks to Bluetooth technology, you'll be able to connect to many of the best wireless speakers, giving you the freedom to match the visuals with your favourite speaker.

-When it comes to visuals, you're getting a 1080p maximum display resolution, with up to a 230-inch display and 6,500 Lumens which should work together to produce high-quality images.
+When it comes to the visuals, you're getting a 1080p maximum display resolution, with up to a 230-inch display and 6,500 Lumens which should work together to produce high-quality images.

 If wireless connectivity is a must-have, the Fangor F-506 could be a strong contender for you.

-Best Budget Projector Under 100 - ELEPHAS Projector GC333
+Best budget projector under 100 - ELEPHAS Projector GC333

 If you're after a great projector for even less, the ELEPHAS GC333 is a solid choice for under 100 pounds or dollars.